Table of Contents

 3. Electives

-As a part of your doctorate degree, you will also be required to take specific electives within your specialization.
+As a part of your Doctorate Degree, you will also be required to take specific electives within your specialization.
 This will expand your vision and allow you to use your knowledge to solve real-world situations.

 For instance, if you are seeking a DPS (Doctor of Professional Studies) focusing on instructional design leadership, you may pursue a course from the DHA track to apply for a doctorate in public health.